-As developing markets continue to dominate the mindshare of manufacturing executives, how to profitably service those markets became the mission for supply chain executives.
+As developing markets continue to dominate the mindshare of manufacturing executives, how to profitably service those markets has become the mission for supply chain executives.
 Evolving existing supply chains is the fastest way but often the result forces the supply chain into an unnatural shape.

 A typical example is a manufacturer that had its roots in Detroit.
-In the 1960s, it sourced all components domestically, built final products in the U.S. and shipped primarily to U.S. and western European markets.
-In later decades, it followed the industry trends to introduce lower costs into the supply chain and began sourcing some key components in China; assembled final goods in Brazil; and sold primarily into the U.S. and western Europe.
+In the 1960s, it sourced all components in the United States, built final products in the U.S. and shipped primarily to U.S. and western European markets.
+In later decades, they followed the industry trends to introduce lower costs into the supply chain and began sourcing some key components in China, assembled final goods in Brazil and continued selling primarily into the U.S. and western Europe.

 Today, this same company continues to source components in China, final assemblies are done in Brazil but the end customer markets have changed.
 Although the U.S. and Europe continue to be target markets, the fastest growing market is in China.
 So the product starts in China, ships halfway around the world to Brazil and then is returned to China for commercial sales.
 A supply chain that requires complete circumnavigation of the globe is probably not an efficient one.

-Rising Labor Costs in Asia, Especially China: When asked about nearsourcing, most companies cite rising labor costs in China.
-For decades, companies offshored the production of manufacturing components to Asia because of the vast difference in labor costs of the two countries.
-Today, this practice is increasingly scrutinized, largely because the cost of labor continues to grow much faster in China than in America and other western markets.
+- Rising labor costs in Asia, especially China.
+When asked about nearsourcing, most companies cite rising labor costs in China.
+For decades, companies have been offshoring the production of manufacturing components to Asia because of the vast difference in labor costs of the two countries.
+Today this practice is being increasingly scrutinized, largely because the cost of labor is growing much faster in China than in America and other western markets.

-Total Cost-to-Serve Metrics: Rising labor cost is just one of the cost metrics that companies evaluate when selecting manufacturing sources.
-Many companies tend to myopically focus on piece-part price when selecting a component source, which is no longer industry best practice.
+- Total cost to serve metrics.
+Rising labor cost is just one of the cost metrics that companies evaluate when selecting manufacturing sources.
+Many companies tend to myopically focus on piece part price when selecting a component source, which is no longer industry best practice.
 So many other costs figure into the total cost to deliver a product from one market into another.
-Often, border crossings involve an accumulation of agent fees, consolidation/deconsolidation, drayage and other fees that need to be accounted and accumulated into total cost to serve.
+Often border crossings involve an accumulation of agent fees, consolidation/deconsolidation, drayage and other fees that need to be accounted and accumulated into total cost to serve.
 We have seen these unplanned fees accumulate into miscellaneous buckets that are never managed at an SKU level.
 Instead, an estimated landed cost rate is applied across all SKUs moving through a region.
-In recent years, manufacturers began scrutinizing these fees and, in many cases, have been astounded at the percentage of freight spend that is spent on landed costs.
+In recent years, manufacturers have begun scrutinizing these fees and, in many cases, have been astounded at the percentage of freight spend that is spent on landed costs.
 Nearsourcing removes all of those expenses and the fees are more predictable.

 Nearshoring is a fast-growing trend.
 But there are some hidden effects that it can exacerbate.
 Developing markets do not come readily equipped with well-established financially-stable suppliers.
 Supplier capacity constraints is one important issue.
 As manufacturers descend on promising new markets with high hopes of commercialization, the first thing they need to do is find manufacturing capacity.
 Building a plant takes a long time and is a risky venture in a new market.
 If the market doesn’t pay off, the company is stuck with a plant.
 Instead, companies prefer to try new markets by entering into a joint venture agreement with an existing company or by contracting with an existing manufacturer to build products.
 As many companies enter into a market simultaneously, existing manufacturing capacity is quickly consumed.
 We’ve already seen this in electronics manufacturing in Asia, for example.
 As capacity becomes constrained, suppliers can be choosy about which customers to serve.